 Materials Basics

-Material defines the appearance of the model surfaces and how they react to light.
-Each material describes not only it's color but also how it reflects and emits light.
-All those properties are used by the Flax rendering pipeline to result in realistic lighting (Physically Based Rendering).
+A Material defines the appearance of the model's surfaces and how they react to light.
+Each material describes not only its color but also how it reflects and emits light.
+All those properties are used by the Flax rendering pipeline to produce realistic lighting (Physically Based Rendering).

 Creating new material